top of page

 Practical Tips for Positive Parenting Today

-To support healthy child development, parents can:
+To support healthy child development, we can:

-• Set consistent routines and clear expectations
+• Set consistent routines and clear expectations.

-• Foster open communication and emotional expression
+• Foster open communication and emotional expression.

-• Limit screen time and encourage active play
+• Limit screen time and encourage active play.

-• Support independence with guidance and safety
+• Support independence with guidance and safety.

-• Manage stress through self-care and support networks
+• Manage stress through self-care and support networks.

-• Provide diverse learning experiences and social opportunities
+• Provide diverse learning experiences and social opportunities.

 Comments